 - Historical Awareness

-- Foreign Modern or Classical Language (proficiency through Intermediate I)
+- Foreign Modern Language (proficiency through the 200 level or above) or Classical Language (proficiency through Intermediate I)

 Philosophical Reasoning (2 four-credit courses)